Cloudflare

 How to enable caching

-@opennextjs/cloudflare uses Workers KV (opens in a new tab) as the cache for your Next.js app.
+The ISR adapter for Cloudflare uses Workers KV (opens in a new tab) as the cache for your Next.js app.
 Workers KV is fast (opens in a new tab) and uses Cloudflare's Tiered Cache (opens in a new tab) to increase cache hit rates.
 When you write cached data to Workers KV, you write to storage that can be read by any Cloudflare location.
 This means your app can fetch data, cache it in KV, and then subsequent requests anywhere around the world can read from this cache.
+Pricing information can be found in the Cloudflare docs (opens in a new tab).

 1. Create a KV namespace